siliconbayou/autocoder/README.md

 # Autonomous Coding Agent

 A long-running autonomous coding agent powered by the Claude Agent SDK.
 This tool can build complete applications over multiple sessions using a two-agent pattern (initializer + coding agent).
+Includes a React-based UI for monitoring progress in real-time.

 ## Video Walkthrough